-In school I hated math until I had a gifted math teacher in junior high, at which I discovered how much fun math can be.
+In school, I hated math until I had a gifted math teacher in junior high, at which I discovered how much fun math can be.

 Reading and Writing homeschool curriculum reviews

-It’s took me several tries to find reading and writing homeschool curriculum I liked, a lot of tries, I found stuff great for others, but not me.
+It’s taken me several tries to find reading and writing homeschool curriculum I liked, a lot of tries, I found stuff great for others, but not me.
 But, each new curriculum was a new learning experience.

 Reading and Spelling curriculum